 My academic honours include the Leverhulme Early Career Fellowship, the Overseas Research Scholarship (ORS) Award, the UCL Graduate School Research Scholarship, the UCL Graduate Open Scholarship, and the Singapore Academy of Law Prize (top final-year graduate of the class).

 More recently, I have been awarded the University of York Rewarding Excellence Award for my demonstration of academic leadership as well as the University of York Vice-Chancellor's Teaching Award for achievement of teaching excellence.
-I have twice been nominated by students for a University of York Students' Union (YUSU) Excellence Award (respectively for "Inspirational Lecturer" and "Teacher of the Year").
+I have thrice been nominated by students for a University of York Students' Union (YUSU) Excellence Award (for "Promoting Equality and Diversity", "Inspirational Lecturer" and "Teacher of the Year").

-At TFTV, I am a member of the founding team which started the Interactive Media BSc programme, of which I am currently its Programme Leader.
-From 2015-17, I set up and was Chair of the TFTV Ethics Committee.
-I am also the Faculty Representative (Arts and Humanities) of the York Graduate Research School Policies and Programmes Sub-Committee.
+At TFTI, I am a member of the founding team which developed the Interactive Media BSc programme and was first Deputy Programme Leader, then Programme Leader, from 2016-19.
+From 2015-17, I set up and was Chair of the TFTI Ethics Committee.
+From 2016-19, I was also the Faculty Representative (Arts and Humanities) of the York Graduate Research School Policies and Programmes Sub-Committee.

 I have designed and taught a wide range of cinema and digital media courses, including convening and teaching the module, "Coding the Frame: Space and Time with Digital Media", for the Screen Media and Cultures MPhil at Cambridge, and have supervised several MPhil essays and theses.
-I currently convene and teach two of the humanities modules on the Interactive Media BSc: Digital Culture, Aesthetics and Storytelling; and The Future of Story: Storytelling in the Digital Age - and also supervise final-year dissertations and projects.
+I currently convene and teach two of the humanities modules on the Interactive Media BSc - Digital Culture, Aesthetics and Storytelling; and The Future of Story: Storytelling in the Digital Age - and also supervise final-year dissertations and projects.

-I work primarily on theoretical, cultural and critical analyses intersecting digital and visual culture, with particular interests in the imaging technologies of CGI, mobile media, haptic devices, motion and virtual capture systems.
-My research interests also include the philosophy of technology, the posthuman, computational culture and the digital humanities.
+I work primarily on theoretical, cultural and critical analyses intersecting digital and visual culture, with particular interests in digital imaging, screen cultures and interactive storytelling.
+My research interests also include the posthuman, the postdigital, computational culture and the digital humanities.